 In Massachusetts, the crime of uttering is a felony with a maximum penalty of ten years in prison.
-If you have been charged with such a crime, you need to seek expert legal representation from a Middlesex County counterfeiting lawyer.
+If you have been charged with such a crime, you need to seek expert legal representation from a Concord counterfeiting lawyer.
 Attorney Chris Spring from Spring & Spring is ready to take your call at (617) 513-9444.

 A defendant is guilty of uttering when the Commonwealth proves beyond a reasonable doubt that:

 Uttering requires only that a significant item in the bill or note has been falsified or altered – it is not necessary that the entire bill or item is false or altered.

 The defendant does not need to successfully pass the bill or note to another person.
 An attempt to pass the note is sufficient for a conviction, and the defendant is often unsuccessful in actually passing the bill.